Janice Soprano comes to New Jersey. Big Pussy comes back too. But Dr. Melfi is not around for Tony, and he

 The montage early in the hour is able, through its artful craftsmanship, to evoke the sense of time having passed.
 Its little snippets show characters gaining new interests or reaching milestones or continuing business as usual.
 The Sinatra song that scores the montage, “It Was A Very Good Year,” conveys the flow of time by its title and its lyrics as well as through its flowing aural quality.
 The slow, steady flow of the music is matched by the slow, flowing camera that ceaselessy pans through the montage.
 The soft dissolves that blend one snippet into the next also evoke the uninterrupted, smooth flow of time.
 (If you really want to be impressed by The Sopranos’ attention to detail, note how the song’s bassline begins with a descending 4-note thum-thum-thum-thum just as Meadow drives the Suburban over some traffic cones, which might make a similar thum-thum sound.)

-At the opposite end of the episode, just before the final credits, Chase takes a completely different approach to depicting time authentically.
+At the opposite end of the hour, just before the final credits, Chase takes a completely different approach to depicting time authentically.
 In this final scene, which is about three minutes long, TV-time plays out in real-time.
-The static, unobtrusive camera gives the scene a strong sense of verisimilitude.
+A static, unobtrusive camera is used in order not to take away from the lifelikeness of the scene.
 There is no music magically scored over the scene, only the realistic sound of birdsong coming in through the open window.
 The little bit of conversation between Carm and Tony is quotidian, and the two sit down to do undramatic, real-life things: Tony eats a bowl of pasta while Carmela checks the mail.
 The song that finally comes on to close the episode is “Time Is On My Side,” which is quite different in timbre and tone from the Sinatra song over the montage.
 The narrator in Sinatra’s song is looking back over his life, evoking a sense of time having passed, which is precisely what the montage is meant to evoke.
 “Time Is On My Side,” however, evokes a sense of being within time, like being in a river – the past is behind us, the future is up ahead somewhere, and the current moment is simply where we are right now in the river’s flow.
 This is how we actually experience time in our daily lives:

 A television series, being dozens of hours long, has a great ability to portray events in real-time, especially in comparison to films, which must condense events into two hours.
 “Real-time” was the central concept/gimmick of 24, but Kiefer Sutherland’s show, for the most part, refrained from using any valuable minutes to render the banal aspects of life.
 TV shows have the latitude to depict everyday events in real-time, but most lack the courage to do so, fearful that any true rendering of the banal will cause viewers to lose interest.
 By bracketing this episode with two very different scenes that each depict the authentic passage of time, Chase is able to show how television can excel at simulating the surface reality of life – no matter how mundane that reality might be.